ministryofjustice/staff-infrastructure-monitoring/docs/alerts-for-the-ima-platform.md

 ### IMA Platform is slow

-> **Warning:** Increasing CPU or memory values for Fargate tasks are a manual task at the moment.
-We're looking to enable auto-scaling.

 | Possible cause                                       | Monitored by | Alert                                 | Next step |
 |------------------------------------------------------|--------------|---------------------------------------|-----------|
 | Grafana ECS service CPU utilisation is high          | IMA Platform | CPU utilisation is higher than 50%    | Increase the [Grafana Fargate CPU value in the task definition](https://github.com/ministryofjustice/staff-infrastructure-monitoring/blob/05145d0b1208226b1317026197e814bf8068ab24/modules/grafana/service.tf#L7). |